dfahlander/typeson/README.md

 ## Limitations

-Since typeson has a synchronous API, it cannot encapsulate and revive async types such as `Blob`, `File` or `Observable`.
-Encapsulating an async object requires to be able to emit streamed content asynchronically.
+typeson has synchronous and asynchronous APIs, but no streaming APIs, so for encapsulating and reviving async types such as `Blob`, `File` or `Observable` in a streaming manner one must be able to emit streamed content asynchronically.
 Remoting libraries could however complement typeson with a streaming channel that handles the emitting of stream content.
 For example, a remoting library could define a typeson rule that encapsulates an [Observable](https://github.com/zenparsing/es-observable) to an id (string or number for example), then starts subscribing to it and emitting the chunks to the peer as they arrive.
 The peer could revive the id to an observable that when subscribed to, will listen to the channel for chunks destinated to the encapsulated ID.

 ## Usage